 3. Unit is Uninhabitable

-Every state has specific health and safety codes that provide minimum standards for rental units, and Florida is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and Florida is no different.

 If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under the Florida landlord-tenant law.
-According to Florida state law, landlord duties to provide habitable premises include the following (83.51):
+According to Florida state law, landlord duties to provide habitable premises include the following (Fla.
+Stat.
+83.51):

 The landlord at all times during the tenancy shall:

-- Comply with the requirements of applicable building, housing, and health codes
+- Comply with the requirements of applicable building, housing, and health codes.

 - Where there are no applicable building, housing, or health codes, maintain the roofs, windows, doors, floors, steps, porches, exterior walls, foundations, and all other structural components in good repair and capable of resisting normal forces and loads and the plumbing in reasonable working condition.